 Students who would like to change their ECE Department area may do so by submitting a Change of Advisor form, with an advisor from another area as their proposed advisor.
 If their advisor is active in more than one ECE area, the student may have them sign under both the “Current” and “Proposed” advisor sections, with their current and proposed areas listed under the appropriate sections of the form.
 Upon this change, students will be responsible for meeting the course requirements of their new area.

 The Filing Fee allows M.S.
 Project, M.S.
 Thesis, or Ph.D. students to pay a reduced fee so that they may file their dissertation during a given quarter without the need to register and enroll.
 While in Filing Fee status, students may lose access to certain services available to registered students.
-Students who intend to use the Filing Fee during the academic year, must submit a Filing Fee application by end of Week 7 of the quarter prior to the intended quarter of usage.
 Additionally, the student must have advanced to candidacy by the quarter prior to the term that they expect to be in Filing-Fee status.

 With their advisor’s permission, graduate students who need to enroll in additional units may enroll in 2 to 12 or 2 to 16 units of their advisor’s section of the appropriate EC ENGR 590-Level seminar below: